POV entering photo studio through cracked door

 No exceptions.

-We’ve recognized the importance of infosec from the beginning, and have always invested in it.
+We’ve recognized the importance of infosec from the beginning and have always invested in it.
 Your security is critical to our operations: that’s why we have always kept to the highest possible standard (jump to Pixelz security setup).

 What are the risks?

-Stolen images may be sold to knock-off factories before you even have product listings up on your own site.
+Stolen assets may be sold to knock-off factories before you even have product listings up on your own site.
 Depending on your licensing agreements, you may also be liable for paying photographers, models, brands, retailers, etc. for use of the image—whether authorized or not.
 Don’t lose control.

 Trade Secret Theft